Overv/VulkanTutorial/05_Uniform_buffers/01_Descriptor_pool_and_sets.md

 matrix, the vertices are now being drawn in clockwise order instead of counter-clockwise order.
 This causes backface culling to kick in and prevents any geometry from being drawn.
-Go to the `createGraphicsPipeline` function and modify the `cullFace` in `VkPipelineRasterizationStateCreateInfo` to correct
+Go to the `createGraphicsPipeline` function and modify the `frontFace` in `VkPipelineRasterizationStateCreateInfo` to correct
 this:

 ```c++